6 Preparedness Tips To Prep Like A President

-- Discuss what information needs to be communicated during an emergency.
+- Discuss what information you need to communicate during an emergency.

 - For example, your location, who else is with you, and whether you are safe

-- Expand your contact list to include important non-family phone numbers.
+- Expand your contact list to include significant non-family phone numbers.

-- Add phone numbers and account numbers for important services to your contact list.
+- Add phone numbers and account numbers for essential services to your contact list.